Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Experiments

-We train all CNN-based models using a ResNet50 \cite{He2015DeepRL} backbone, a batch size of 128, and the BCELogits loss function.
-To fine-tune the model, a cosine annealing scheduler \cite{Loshchilov2016SGDRSG} is used, which adjusts the learning rate smoothly in a cyclical manner by gradually decreasing it.
-To evaluate the impact of backbones with larger receptive fields and attention mechanisms, we also experimented with additional backbones with U-Net.
-This included ResNeXt50 \cite{Xie2016AggregatedRT}, which enhances feature learning through grouped convolutions; SE-ResNet50 \cite{Hu2017SqueezeandExcitationN}, which introduces channel-wise attention with Squeeze-and-Excitation blocks; and EfficientNetB6 \cite{Tan2019EfficientNetRM}, known for its balanced scaling.
-For transformer-based models, while both Segformer and UperNet use a Dice loss function and a polynomial learning rate scheduler, Segformer utilizes a mit-b0-ade \cite{Xie2021SegFormerSA} backbone with a batch size of 128, and UperNet employs a Swin Small Transformer with a batch size of 64.
-All models are optimized using AdamW \cite{Loshchilov2017FixingWD} for 50 epochs.
+We train all CNN-based models using a ResNet50 backbone, a batch size of 128, and the BCELogits loss function.
+To fine-tune the model, a cosine annealing scheduler \citep{Loshchilov2016SGDRSG} is used, which adjusts the learning rate smoothly in a cyclical manner by gradually decreasing it.
+We also experimented with additional backbones with U-Net to evaluate the impact of backbones with larger receptive fields and attention mechanisms.
+This included ResNeXt50 \citep{Xie2016AggregatedRT}, which enhances feature learning through grouped convolutions; SE-ResNet50 \citep{Hu2017SqueezeandExcitationN}, which introduces channel-wise attention with Squeeze-and-Excitation blocks; and EfficientNetB6 \citep{Tan2019EfficientNetRM}, known for its balanced scaling.
+In segmentation, the combination of UperNet’s contextual aggregation and the ConvNeXt backbone's efficient representation enables precise segmentation, particularly valuable for remote sensing applications.
+For transformer-based models, while both Segformer and UperNet use a Dice loss function and a polynomial learning rate scheduler, Segformer utilizes a mit-b0-ade \citep{Xie2021SegFormerSA} backbone with a batch size of 128, while UperNet uses ConvNeXT (small and base) and Swin Transformer backbones with a batch size of 64.
+All models are optimized using AdamW for 50 epochs.

 We evaluate the binary segmentation task with respect to IoU, Precision, Recall, and F1-Score.
 High Precision corresponds to reducing false positives, while high Recall corresponds to reducing false negatives.
 IoU measures the overlap between predicted and ground truth masks, offering further insight into segmentation accuracy.
 F1-Score, the harmonic mean of precision and recall, provides a balanced measure considering both false positives and false negatives.